 Well, I guess the answer is that I make software for myself.

 Everything I make is a solution to a problem I have, which gets posted publicly on my GitHub if it’s possible that someone else would find it useful, but I really haven’t ever made anything for someone else with the exception of a small TTS thingy.
 So maybe that’s my problem.
-I need to make more programs to solve bigger problems, even if I don’t think I have what it takes to solve them.
+I need to make more programs to solve bigger problems that will help others, as well as myself.